Yuukinaesa/PortSyncro/README.md

 ## Why Split Across Different Platforms?

-When you invest in the same asset across multiple platforms, you're not just diversifying your holdings—you're protecting yourself from platform-specific risks.
+When you invest in the same asset across multiple platforms, you're not just diversifying your holdings, you're protecting yourself from platform-specific risks.
 Imagine needing to withdraw funds during an emergency, only to find that your primary exchange or brokerage is experiencing technical issues or downtime.
 By spreading your investments across multiple platforms, you ensure that you always have access to at least some of your funds, regardless of which platform encounters problems.

 ## The Challenge